Arctic Oscillation and Polar Vortex Blog

 Impacts

-Figure iv.
-Initialized 500 mb geopotential heights (dam; contours) and decameter anomalies (dam; shading) across the Northern Hemisphere for 20 Oct 2025 and forecasted from 21 Oct to 04 Nov 2025.
-The forecasts are from the 00Z 20 Oct 2025 GFS model ensemble
+Figure i.
+Initialized 500 mb geopotential heights (dam; contours) and decameter anomalies (dam; shading) across the Northern Hemisphere for 15 Dec 2025 and forecasted from 16 Dec to 30 Dec 2025.
+The forecasts are from the 00Z 15 Dec 2025 GFS model ensemble.

-Figure v.
-Forecasted average 10 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere for November 2025.
-The forecasts are from the 00Z 20 Oct 2025 CFS.
+Figure ii.
+Forecasted average 10 mb geopotential heights (dam; contours) and geopotential height anomalies (m; shading) across the Northern Hemisphere for 15 Dec 2025 and forecasted from 16 Dec to 30 Dec 2025.
+The forecasts are from the 00Z 15 Dec 2025 GFS model ensemble.

 Near Term